-Kartra allows you to set up a product page, as well as a thank you page (a post-sales page).
+Kartra allows you to set up a product page, as well as a thank you page (a post-sales funnel page).
 You can choose to link to an external page, but Kartra does have a page-builder for you to use.

 You can edit how your page looks here: you can add a logo, for example.
 You can also set languages, and set up a process for cart abandonment (for example, sending an email to a customer automatically when they abandon their cart).
-You can decide what happens with your customer’s information here: for example, they can be automatically tagged or segmented or added to a post-sale automated marketing campaign.
+You can decide what happens with your customer’s information here: for example, they can be automatically tagged or segmented or added to post-sale automated marketing campaigns.

 Finally, the affiliate section allows you to set up your affiliate scheme, offering links to your affiliates which will give them commission if they get a sale.

-It’s a kind of lengthy process – but everything is straightforward, and it’s great having the marketing tools built-in as you go.
+It’s a kind of lengthy process – but everything is straightforward, and it’s great having the internet marketing tools built-in as you go.

 What’s great about Kartra is the upselling and down-selling: you can automatically present a second option to your customers as they checkout.
 Down-selling offers something of a lower value, to tempt them into buying.
 Hopefully, these options will land you more sales.